Our team in the UK work in partnership with our clients to deliver results.

 She adores amethysts and is obsessed with the colour purple (not the book/film) which, you may have noticed, has heavily influenced 10Eighty’s branding…

 Trevor Merriden - Head of Collaborative Learning and Marketing Director

 Trevor has 15 years’ experience as a journalist with spells as deputy editor on Management Today and editor/editor-in-chief at Human Resources magazine.

-His job title, ‘Head of Collaborative Learning’, reflects his personal and professional passions.
+His job title, ‘Head of Collaborative Learning and Marketing Director’, reflects his personal and professional passions.
 As a content creator, he loves to drag the best ideas out of people and as a ‘Collaboration Advocate’ he argues we must kick down silos and pop learning bubbles to work better together.

 You could describe Trevor as a team player who’s fascinated with patterns in football (and elsewhere) particularly those his team, Watford FC, make at Vicarage Road.
 He’s ludicrously proud of coaching a football team of 9 to 10 year olds and helping them develop as people and players.